 Eurodesk is an international nonprofit association created in 1990.
 As a support organisation to Erasmus+, Eurodesk makes information on learning mobility comprehensive and accessible to young people and those who work with them.
-With a network of national coordinators connected to over 1000 local information providers in 35 European countries, Eurodesk raises awareness on learning mobility opportunities and encourages young people to become active citizens.
+With a network of national coordinators connected to over 1000 local information providers in 36 European countries (with Serbia joining in March 2019), Eurodesk raises awareness on learning mobility opportunities and encourages young people to become active citizens.
 Eurodesk is the main source of youth information on European policies, mobility information and opportunities.
 It answers enquiries and provides guidance for mobile young people across Europe.
 Eurodesk updates and manages content on the European Youth Portal, it also answers enquiries coming from the Portal.

 Eurodesk is administered by an Executive Committee (EEC) consisting of at least 5 and at most 7 Executive Committee members, of whom one is the President.